Attorneys

 Information on www.stites.com is for general use and is not legal advice.
 The mailing of this email is not intended to create, and receipt of it does not constitute, an attorney-client relationship.
 Anything that you send to anyone at our Firm will not be confidential or privileged unless we have agreed to represent you.
 If you send this email, you confirm that you have read and understand this notice.

-Grant Ehrlich, Ph.D. supports technology-based companies in the development and implementation of effective intellectual property (IP) strategies.
-He has drafted and prosecuted patents and has prepared non-infringement, invalidity, and freedom-to-operate opinions in fields spanning batteries, fuel cells, thermoelectrics, electrolysis, metallurgy, nanotechnology, displays, sensors, medical devices, magnetic and magnetocaloric materials, ceramics, water treatment, heating systems, lubricants, detergents, coatings, and phosphors.
-Grant has contributed to multiple IPR petitions directed to lithium-ion battery technology.
-In addition, Grant has significant licensing experience and has prepared and negotiated domestic and international patent license agreements, technology transfer agreements, and material transfer agreements.
-Grant’s law practice draws on his engineering experience Yardney Technical Products (now EaglePicher) and United Technologies Corporation (now Raytheon), as well as his Ph.D. in chemistry.
+Grant Ehrlich, Ph.D. advises technology-based companies on developing and implementing effective intellectual property (IP) strategies.
+He has extensive experience drafting and prosecuting patents, as well as preparing non-infringement, invalidity, and freedom-to-operate opinions.
+His work spans diverse fields including clean energy and electrochemical systems (batteries, fuel cells, carbon capture, and electrolysis), materials (ceramics, lubricants, metals, minerals, and thermoelectric materials), chemicals (catalysts and detergents), water treatment, medical devices (implants, oxygenators), and emerging technologies such as quantum materials, sensors, and optical systems for displays and wavelength conversion.
+Grant has contributed to multiple IPR petitions directed to battery technology.
+In addition, he has licensing experience and has prepared and negotiated domestic and international patent license agreements, technology transfer agreements, and material transfer agreements.
+Grant’s law practice draws on his engineering experience at Yardney Technical Products (now EaglePicher) and United Technologies Corporation (now Raytheon), as well as his Ph.D. in chemistry.
 He also has litigation experience as an expert in batteries, electrochemistry, and materials characterization.

 Bar Admissions